rystsov/rystsov.github.io/_posts/2015-09-16-how-paxos-works.markdown

 On the diagram we see two rounds of proposal-acceptors communications.
 Also we can esimane that for one change the system generates from `4f+6` to `8f+6` where `f` is a number of failures that the system can tolerate.

+If something bad happened and client didn't recieve confirmation then she should query the state to understand if her change was applied or not.
+The concurrent request from the client may collide and abort each other.
+In this case the clients should read the state and reapply the changes if necessary.

+The correctness will be proved below in the post.

+## Stop hand waving and show me the code!

+The description of the switch is written in a Python inspired pseudocode.
+I assume that every write to an instance variable is intercepted, redirected to a persistent storage and fsync-ed.
+Of course every read from an instance variable reads from the storage.

+{% gist rystsov/44b25528e74bb617726d %}

+{% gist rystsov/ca9d195b2737039faaf3 %}